bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 ### Unmatched Parameters

-An unmatched parameter is a parameter passed to a component under test, which does not have an explicit `[Parameter]` parameter, but instead is captured by a `[Parameter(CaptureUnmatchedValues = true)]` parameter.
+An unmatched parameter is a parameter that is passed to a component under test, and which does not have an explicit `[Parameter]` parameter but instead is captured by a `[Parameter(CaptureUnmatchedValues = true)]` parameter.

 In the follow examples, we will pass an unmatched parameter to the following component: